GoogleChrome/web.dev/src/site/content/en/blog/building-a-switch-component/index.md

 ### Custom properties

 The following variables represent the various parts of the switch and their options.
-As the top level class, `.gui-switch` contains custom properties used throughout the component children, as well as entry points for centralized customization.
+As the top-level class, `.gui-switch` contains custom properties used throughout the component children, and entry points for centralized customization.

 #### Track